-Now that you know a little more about DNA and the importance of this date you maybe wondering what you can do to get involved.
-The DNA inside of us has been passed on for countless generations so what better to learn about it than by discovering our ancestors along the way.
+Now that you know a little more about DNA and the importance of this date you may be wondering what can you do to get involved?

 There are many activities that you can participate in to celebrate DNA Day.
-But I should point out that you do not necessarily need to do it just on April 25th.
-Why not participate in the learning and discovery of DNA throughout the year?
+But I should point out that you can do these activities throughout the year as well.
+Not just on April 25th.

 Some activities that you can do:

 - Essay contests – How about you write an essay on the importance of DNA?

 - Strawberry DNA Extraction – Learn about DNA through strawberries.
 An interesting way to learn about this science is through the fruit.

 - Learn about the timeline of the human genome – Discover the history behind this science by learning about Mendel’s work with peas back in the mid-1800s.